KevinAst/eatery-nod/src/util/iForms/docs/iForms.md

    ... signInFormMeta.registrar.formReducer(): function
    ```

-3. Lastly we define our screen component that promotes our form (and
+3. Lastly we define our component screen that promotes the form (and
    it's fields):

    **src/comp/SignInScreen.js**